£350,000 Mortgage: Monthly Repayments & Income Requirements

 How much do you need to earn to get a £350,000 mortgage?

-But some lenders, depending on the circumstances, can offer an income multiple up to 5 or possibly 6 times, which would mean a salary of £70,000 or even £58,000 would suffice.
+Some lenders, depending on the circumstances, can offer an income multiple up to 5 times or possibly 6 times, which would mean a salary of £70,000 or even £58,000 would suffice.
+However, this is often only available to certain professions, such as doctors or lawyers, with high or stable incomes.

-Occasionally, a lender might only offer 3 times annual salary but a broker would be able to advise on those more likely to offer a mortgage based on a higher multiple.
+Occasionally, a lender might only offer 3 times your annual salary, but a broker can advise on lenders more likely to offer a mortgage based on a higher multiple.

 £60,000 £180,000 £240,000 £300,000 £360,000